Stabilizing randomized GMRES through flexible GMRES

 We now consider the \texttt{NACA12} problem from \cite{jang2025randomized}, with a nonsymmetric matrix~$A$ of size $n=81,920$ and given right-hand side vector~$b$.
 This problem has been used in \cite{jang2025randomized} with ILU preconditioning to demonstrate the RGS-GMRES-MDR method.

-We test the convergence of our FGMRES-sGMRES combination on the ILU preconditioned problem, for different choices of the Arnoldi truncation parameter $t=0,1,2,3$.
+We test the convergence of fastGMRES on the ILU preconditioned problem, for different choices of the Arnoldi truncation parameter $t=0,1,2,3$.
 The results are shown on the left of Figure~\ref{fig:naca}.
 We find that all tested choices for~$t$ work almost equally well, and overall this is an easy problem to solve due to the effectiveness of the ILU preconditioner.
 We also show the performance of RGS-GMRES-MDR($40,20$), which is essentially the same experiment as in \cite[Fig.~3]{jang2025randomized}, except that we have exchanged the dense sketching matrix for a sparse Clarkson--Woodruff sketch ($s=1,000$) to improve the performance.
-The RGS-GMRES-MDR method converges roughly as fast as FGMRES-sGMRES on this preconditioned problem.
+The RGS-GMRES-MDR method performs very similarly to fastGMRES on this preconditioned problem.

-On the right of Figure~\ref{fig:naca} we solve the same problem $Ax=b$ but \emph{without} preconditioning.
-This becomes much harder but, again, FGMRES-sGMRES with truncation parameter $t=0$ is the fastest solver for this problem.
-RGS-GMRES-MDR($40,20$) now converges very slowly, so we have also tried RGS-GMRES-MDR($100,20$) but timed it out after 5~minutes as the target residual norm of $10^{-8}$ was not reached.
+On the right of Figure~\ref{fig:naca} we solve the same $Ax=b$ problem but \emph{without} preconditioning.
+This becomes much harder but, again, fastGMRES with truncation parameter $t=0$ is among the fastest solvers for this problem.
+RGS-GMRES-MDR($40,20$) now converges very slowly, so we have also tried RGS-GMRES-MDR($100,20$) but timed it out after 5~minutes as the target relative residual norm of $10^{-8}$ was not reached.